Scorched (2003 film): Critical response

 The film received generally negative reviews from film critics.
 Review aggregator Rotten Tomatoes gives it a score 17% based on reviews from 6 critics.

-Peter Bradshaw of The Guardian gave the film one star out of five and called Scorched "a bigger and more disagreeable waste of time than rolling an enormous ball of solid ordure up a steep hill" while Angus Wolfe Murray of Eye for Film, who awarded the film the same 1 star-rating, called it an "unmitigated disaster" and concluded that "a car wreck has more style".
-Rich Cline of ShadowsontheWall.com admits that Scorched has a "superb cast" who are "gifted performers" but that the film is still a "leaden mess", that it's "completely pointless" and concludes that "while the film is watchable, not a single plot thread comes to life".
-Critic Matthew Leyland of online service BBCi gave the film two stars out of five, calling it a "tepid revenge farce" with an "undercooked plot" and observing that "attempts at zany humour turn pear-shaped".
-Sean Axmaker of the Seattle Post-Intelligencer called the film "amusing but tepid", called the script "lazy" and ultimately concluded that, with only "vaguely likable characters", Scorched is "aggressively amiable and utterly unmemorable".
+Peter Bradshaw of The Guardian gave the film one star out of five, calling it "a bigger and more disagreeable waste of time than rolling an enormous ball of solid ordure up a steep hill", while Angus Wolfe Murray of Eye for Film, who also awarded the film a one star-rating, called it an "unmitigated disaster" and concluded that "a car wreck has more style".
+Rich Cline of ShadowsontheWall.com admits called the film is still a "leaden mess", concluding that "while the film is watchable, not a single plot thread comes to life".
+Critic Matthew Leyland of BBCi gave the film two stars out of five, calling it a "tepid revenge farce", opining that the plot was undercooked and that "attempts at zany humour turn pear-shaped".
+Sean Axmaker of the Seattle Post-Intelligencer called the film "amusing but tepid", stating that the script was lazy and the characters were only "vaguely likable", condlusing the film was "aggressively amiable and utterly unmemorable".

-Of the rare favourable reviews was the one by Duane Byrge of The Hollywood Reporter in which he called the storyline a "raucously satisfying triumph of good over evil" and "a truckload of laughs" while concluding that "this wonderfully wayward comedy should make off with a ton of dollars, euros and other comic currency".
+A favourable review was given by Duane Byrge of The Hollywood Reporter, who called the storyline a "raucously satisfying triumph of good over evil" and "a truckload of laughs".